mattermost/docs/source/process/security.md

 #### Patch Management
 * Critical updates are released for urgent, high priority security issues or critical losses of functionality that should not wait for the next bi-monthly release.
-* Mattermost software has as mandatory upgrade policy and customers and users need to be on the latest release to receive critical updates.
+* Mattermost software has a mandatory upgrade policy and customers and users need to be on the latest release to receive critical updates.
 * Critical updates are delivered as dot releases, for example a critical update to release `3.1.0` would be named `3.1.1`.
 * Customers and subscribers to the Mattermost Insiders mailing list receive notification about all critical updates.